the-markup/investigation-amazon-brands/README.md

     └── spotcheck
  ```

-`data/output/tables` contains csv files for each table in the methodology paper.
-`data/output/figures/` contains figures and data behind figures as csv files.
+`data/output/tables` contains tables, figures, and datasets used in our methodolgy.

 `data/output/datasets/amazon_private_label.csv.xz` is our dataset of Amazon brands, exclusives, and proprietary electronics (N=137,428).